rosenhristov/santas-smart-budget-app/prompts.md

 # prompts.md

-This file contains the complete chronological history of prompts used during the development of Santa’s Smart Budget App.

 Santa’s Smart Budget App
 Brief: Santa is preparing for Christmas, and managing the budget for gifts, elves, reindeer care, and holiday logistics has become a serious challenge.
 Your task is to build a fully functional web application that helps Santa (and everyday users) manage expenses and income during the holiday season — Santa’s Smart Budget App.